 Each student is issued an official identification card during orientation, which must be carried at all times.
 After orientation, or if a card is lost, cards may be obtained at the One Stop office located on the second floor of the Thornton Administration Building.
 A $15 fee is required for replacement cards.
 The card is required for participation in student elections, for use of various university services, and for entry into various university facilities and functions, such as the library, and for admission to many class examinations.
 Use of the card by anyone other than the card holder, or failure to present it upon request of any university official, violates university policy and subjects the holder to disciplinary action.
 Identification cards must be validated each academic term.
 The card becomes void upon termination or interruption of enrollment and must be returned to the university.

-The Office of Student Life shares announcements, deadlines, and general information regarding the law school through publication of weekly newsletters to the student body.
+The Dean of Students shares announcements, deadlines, and general information regarding the law school through publication of weekly newsletters to the student body.
 The newsletters are titled Just for 1Ls, Just for 2Ls, and Just for 3Ls.
 All students are responsible for reading the contents of their respective newsletter.
 The deadline to place items in the next week's newsletters is 8am on Fridays.

 Lockers are located on the first floor and are available to all students.
 The administrative coordinator in the Admissions Office provides locker assignments.
 Students will keep the same locker for all three years unless a change is requested.